RSipra/University_Admission_Modelling/README.md

 <b>References</b>: Additional project documentation and resources.</br>
 <b>Models</b>: All the models made.</br>
 <b>Docs</b>: Additional documents required for the project.</br>

+## Notebooks

+<b>Notebook1:</b>: "01-Initial_Data_Exploration.ipynb".
+Initial examination, understanding, and extraction of relevant information from the raw csv files.
+<b>Notebook2:</b>: "02- Cleaning.ipynb".
+Create the main dataframe for analysis by merging, filtering, and cleaning the original dataset.
+<b>Notebook3:</b>: "03-Basline_LogReg_Option0.ipynb".
+Baseline model, logistic regression, with no imputation for NaNs in the Target column.
+<b>Notebook4:</b>: "04-LogRegOption2_RandomForest.ipynb".
+Update Baseline model with Random Forest imputation for the NaNs in the Target Column.
+Advanced modelling with Random Forests.
+Model evaluations and Interpretation.

 ## Installation and Usage
 To use this project, follow these steps: